Financial statements for small businesses: Track, analyze, and grow with confidence

 Consider the big picture – not just profit

-A focus on net income at the expense of other areas, like cash flow, can leave your business financially vulnerable.
+If you focus only on net income and ignore other areas like cash flow, your business can become financially vulnerable.

-So, consider all financial statements – the income statement, balance sheet, and cash flow statement – together to get a comprehensive view of your business’s financial health.
+Look at all your financial statements together – income statement, balance sheet and cash flow statement – to get a full view of your business’s financial health.

 Pay attention to your cash flow

-Overlooking the cash flow statement can result in cash shortages, even if the business is profitable.
-So, check these statements to track your liquidity and make sure there’s enough cash to cover short-term costs.
+If you overlook the cash flow statement, you could run short of cash even if your business is profitable.
+Check these statements to track your liquidity and make sure there’s enough cash to cover short-term costs.

 Know the difference between revenue and cash

-Recorded revenue (from sales, for example) isn’t the same thing as cash on hand – revenue you’ve recorded may not have hit your business’s bank account yet.
+Recorded revenue, like sales, isn’t the same as cash on hand.
+Revenue you’ve recorded may not have reached your business’s bank account yet.

-Make sure you distinguish between sales (revenue) and actual cash inflows so you know how much your business can spend.
-Tracking accounts receivable separately will keep this distinction clear.
+Make sure you know the difference between sales (revenue) and actual cash inflows, so you know how much your business can spend.
+If you track accounts receivable separately, you’ll keep this distinction clear.

 Analyze trends by comparing your financial statements

-Compare your financial statements across multiple periods to identify patterns in revenue, expenses, and liabilities, so you can invest in the parts of your business that are performing well and make smart choices about parts of the business that are stalling.
+Compare your financial statements over several periods to spot patterns in revenue, expenses and liabilities.
+This helps you invest in what’s working and make smart choices about areas that need improvement.

 Get across your financial ratios

-Learn how to use and analyze key financial ratios, such as the current ratio and quick ratio, to help you to evaluate the company’s financial position, aiding you in making better business decisions.
+Learn how to use and analyze key financial ratios, like the current ratio and quick ratio, to help you evaluate your company’s financial position and make better business decisions.

 What's the difference between the income statement and cash flow statement?

-The income statement tracks profitability, while the cash flow statement details the movement of money in and out of the business.
+Your income statement tracks profitability, while your cash flow statement shows how money moves in and out of your business.

-Understanding these financial statements and their differences helps you get to grips with your business’s finances.
+Understanding these financial statements and their differences helps you manage your business’s finances.

 Does my small business need all four types of financial statements?